PavanRasipogula/Final-Pro/README.md

-# 🌱 Plant Disease Detection
+# 🌱 Plant Leaf Disease Detection

 A deep learning–based project for **plant disease classification** using image recognition.
 The system leverages **Convolutional Neural Networks (CNNs)** trained on a dataset of healthy and diseased plant leaves to accurately detect plant diseases.